wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-2.9.8: Updated User's Guide, related tasks.

-* 2.9.7 - Changes to fix bugs for WP Tweets PRO users.
+* 3.0.0 - Changes storage format for short URL post meta.
+Upgrade cycle may take a while to process all posts.